Overly aggressive spam filters

 The reason this has become critical is that our open pedagogy seminar starts next week and we were planning to guide many of these faculty to have students comment on blog posts as part of their open pedagogy assignments.
 When we worked with faculty on the Commons last time around, we found that having students register for the Commons was too big a lift for most of them, so we guided them to using the commenting feature rather than having students create their own blog posts.
 We will need to rethink this approach if the comments to spam issue continues.

-#8 Updated by Gina Cherry 12 months ago
+#8 Updated by Gina Cherry over 2 years ago

 Also, note that after discovering this issue, I changed the settings on the open pedagogy blog to require users to be logged in to comment.
 I am hoping this will prevent additional comments from going to spam.
 If so, this will be a reasonable solution for this site, but not for the sites that we anticipate faculty will create for their classes.

 #9 Updated by Boone Gorges over 2 years ago

 To some extent, the behavior of Akismet is a black box.
 It has spam prevention algorithms that we can't easily reverse-engineer.

 For clarification, can you please be more specific what you mean by "going to spam"?
 Does this mean that, immediately on submission, the items are flagged by the system as Spam, and end up on this page https://bmccopenpedagogy.commons.gc.cuny.edu/wp-admin/edit-comments.php?comment_status=spam ?
 Or are they marked as pending, landing on this page https://bmccopenpedagogy.commons.gc.cuny.edu/wp-admin/edit-comments.php?comment_status=moderated?